lmaccherone/documentdb-utils/README.md

 ### Tests ###

 I use the relatively simplistic documentdb-mock for writing automated tests for my own stored procedures and I regularly exercise documentDBUtils in the course of running those stored procedures.
-I also have done extensive exploratory testing on DocumentDB's behavior using documentDBUtils... even finding some edge cases in DocumentDB's behavior. :-) However, you cannot run DoucmentDB locally and I don't have the patience to fully mock it out so there are currently no automated tests.
+I also have done extensive exploratory testing on DocumentDB's behavior using documentDBUtils... even finding some edge cases in DocumentDB's behavior. :-) However, you cannot run DoucmentDB locally and I don't have the patience to fully mock it out so there are currently less than full test coverage.

-### Command line support ###

-At the very least it would be nice to provide a "binary" (really just CoffeeScript that starts with #!) that does the count of a collection with optional command-line parameter for filterQuery.

-However, it might also be nice to create a full CLI that would allow you to specify JavaScript (or even CoffeeScript) files that get pushed to stored procedures and executed.
-We'd have to support all of the same parameters.
-Then again, this might be unused functionality.

 ## MIT License ##